francoisboulou/us-history-app/README.md

 # Things I expect to learn in this project

-- Heavy use of APIs, to power maps, map events, auth, and more
-- Authentication, SSH, and HTTPS
 - Writing clean, modular, maintainable React code will be more important than it has been in previous, smaller projects.
-- Use of more advanced React features such as hooks, router, and state management solutions such as redux if necessary.
+- Use of more advanced React features such as hooks, routing, and state management solutions such as Context API and Redux if necessary.
+- APIs
+- Auth

 # 1. Planning and Mockups